martinohanlon/exploring-space-with-minecraft/en/step_7.md

 --- /task ---

-The SpaceCRAFT playback program has a text-based user interface and when after it starts it will wait for you to enter a command just like when using the terminal.
+The SpaceCRAFT playback program has a text-based user interface.
+After it starts, it will wait for you to enter a command just like a terminal window.

 --- task ---

-Type `help` at the `SpaceCRAFT $` prompt to see a list of all the commands:
+Type `help` into the `SpaceCRAFT $` prompt to see a list of all the commands:

 ```
 Welcome to SpaceCRAFT data playback.
 Type help or ? to list commands.